Financial-Times/o-brand/README.md

 );
 ```

-Explicit settings enables the creation of variants which do not need variable configuration -- e.g. the `extra` variant in the following examples.
+Explicit settings enables the creation of variants which do not need variable configuration -- e.g. the `extra` variant in the following example.

+#### A Complete `oBrandDefine` Example

 The below example defines a brand `master` for the component `o-example`.
 We define a default variable `component-content`.
 We provide a different value for the `inverse` variant and a different value for the compound variant `inverse demo`.
 Using the settings map we state the `master` brand supports these two variants and another variant `extra`, which does not need any configured variables.